F4S is the ultimate team building tool

 Who would enjoy:

-• Likely anyone who would enjoy a virtual happy hour, would also enjoy a quick coffee break.
+• Likely anyone who would enjoy a virtual happy hour would also enjoy a quick coffee break.

 • As mentioned above, it's critical to keep in mind that everyone's productivity patterns are different, and interrupting someone else while they are in 'flow' could be very stressful for them!
-So stay flexible when scheduling this team building activity.
+So stay flexible when scheduling this team-building activity.

 Pick a topic, assign a host, and have your team grab a drink to participate in an online pub quiz.
+This interactive challenge will get your team's brain fired up.

 Skills it'll build: Critical thinking